kalyboros/DevOps/README.md

 Image can be found here: https://hub.docker.com/repository/docker/kalybor/dali_first_image

-What i learned about docker compose, swarm, stacks TO BE DONE
+What i learned about docker compose, swarm, stacks TO BE DONE.

 ### Task 4: CI/CD pipeline